jdamewood/ESP8266-sensor-collector/README.md

 * calculate_rms_accuracy_with_stats(csv_file): This function is the core of the script.
 It reads data from a CSV file, filters data based on ESP8266 activity, calculates the Root Mean Square (RMS) accuracy, extracts duration, min/max errors, calculates 3-sigma control limits (UCL/LCL), counts outliers, estimates battery capacity, and computes statistics (average, min, and max) for acceleration, rotation, and temperature data.

-It reads bus voltage, Fluke voltage, current, acceleration (X, Y, Z), rotation (X, Y, Z), temperature, and ESP8266 active status from the CSV.
+It reads bus voltage, Fluke voltage, current, acceleration XYZ(m/s^2), rotation XYZ (rad/s), temperature, and ESP8266 active status from the CSV.

 * It calculates the difference between Fluke and bus voltage.

 * It calculates RMS accuracy, duration, min/max error, UCL/LCL, and outlier count based on voltage differences.

-* It estimates battery capacity.
+* It estimates battery capacity in mAh.

-* It calculates and includes the average, min, and max values for acceleration, rotation, and temperature.
+* It calculates and includes the average, min, and max values for acceleration, rotation, and temperature °C.

 ```
 Analysis Results: